-To be admitted to the Practical Nursing Program (PN) applicants must:
+To be admitted to the PN Program, applicants must meet the following criteria:

-- 1. Apply for regular admission and be accepted by the college; - 2.
-Apply to the Practical Nursing Program; - 3.
-Take a pre-admission examination-PN with a minimum percentile of 51 (at student's expense). - 4.
-Be eighteen (18) years of age or older; - 5.
-Have a high school diploma or GED; - 6.
-Have an ACT composite score of 16 or higher.
+- 1. The applicant must apply for regular admission and be accepted by the College; - 2.
+The applicant must apply to the Practical Nursing Program; - 3.
+The applicant must take a pre-admission examination (at the student's expense) and earn a minimum cumulative score of 51%. - 4.
+The applicant must be eighteen (18) years of age or older; - 5.
+The applicant must have a high school diploma or GED®; - 6.
+The applicant must have an ACT composite score of 16 or higher.